taiki-e/parse-changelog/tests/fixtures/pin-project.md

 ## [0.4.20] - 2020-06-07

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [You can now use `project_replace` argument without Replace argument.](https://github.com/taiki-e/pin-project/pull/243) This used to require you to specify both.